aparajita/capacitor-biometric-auth/README.md

 ### Android

 On Android, fingerprint, face, and iris authentication are supported.
-Note that if a device supports more than one type of biometry, the plugin will only present the primary type, which is determined by the system.
+Note that if a device supports more than one type of biometry, the plugin will only present the primary (most secure) type, which is determined by the system.

 ## API